Sudaba was desperate and inconsolable when she left her abusive husband.

 Despite the risk Sudaba packed up her four-year-old daughter and left home, desperate for a better life.
 With no family living nearby, she turned to acquittances for help as she searched for work and childcare.

 A woman in her community shared Sudaba’s story with a Global Heart Ministries team member.
-Together they connected her with Milana, a local pastor’s wife from an Underground Church near where Sudaba was living.
+Together they connected her with Milana, a local pastor’s wife from a local church near where Sudaba was living.

-Will you give today to help connect people like Sudaba with a local Underground Church in their area where they can build relationships and hear the hope of Jesus?
+Will you give today to help connect people like Sudaba with a local church in their area where they can build relationships and hear the hope of Jesus?

 Milana met with Sudaba and listened as she shared her story through tears.
 Milana prayed with her and suggested she come to church.
 Sudaba began coming regularly and also kept in touch with Milana over the phone.